-- i 'The Romero Catholic Academy' means the Company named at the beginning of this Staff Handbook and includes all sites upon which the Company is undertaking.
-The Romero Catholic Academy includes; Corpus Christi, Good Shepherd, Sacred Heart, Blue Sky, SS Peter and Paul, St Gregory, St John Fisher, St Patrick, Cardinal Wiseman, Shared Services Team. - ii 'Romero Catholic Academy' means the Company responsible for the management of the Academy and, for all purposes, means the employer of staff at the Company. - iii 'Board' means the board of Directors of the Romero Catholic Academy. - iv 'Chair' means the Chair of the Board or the Chair of the Local Academy Committee of the Academy appointed from time to time, as appropriate. - v 'Clerk' means the Clerk to the Board or the Clerk to the Local Academy Committee of the Academy appointed from time to time, as appropriate. - vi 'Chief Executive Officer or CEO' means the person responsible for performance of all Academies and Staff within the Multi Academy Company and is accountable to the Board of Directors. - i 'Diocesan Schools Commission' means the education service provided by the diocese, which may also be known, or referred to, as the Birmingham Diocesan Education Service. - ii 'Local Governing Body' means the governing body of the School. - iii - iv 'Governing Body Representatives' means the governors appointed and elected to the Local Governing Body of the School, from time to time. - v 'Principal' means the substantive Principal, who is the person with overall responsibility for the day to day management of the school. - vi 'School' means the school or college within The Romero Catholic Academy and includes all sites upon which the school undertaking is, from time to time, being carried out. - vii 'Shared Services Team' means the staff who work in the central team across the Company (e.g. HR/ Finance) - viii 'Vice-Chair' means the Vice-Chair of the Governing Body elected from time to time. - ix 'Catholic Education Service' means the national advisory body for Catholic schools (also known as CES)
+- i 'The Romero Catholic Academy' means the Company named at the beginning of this Single Equality Duty and includes all sites upon which the Company is undertaking, from time to time, being carried out.
+The Romero Catholic Academy includes; Corpus Christi, Good Shepherd, Sacred Heart, Blue Sky, SS Peter and Paul, St Gregory, St John Fisher, St Patrick, Cardinal Wiseman, Shared Services Team. - ii 'Romero Catholic Academy' means the Company responsible for the management of the Academy and, for all purposes, means the employer of staff at the Company. - iii 'Board' means the board of Directors of the Romero Catholic Academy. - iv 'Chair' means the Chair of the Board or the Chair of the Local Academy Committee of the Academy appointed from time to time, as appropriate. - v 'Clerk' means the Clerk to the Board or the Clerk to the Local Academy Committee of the Academy appointed from time to time, as appropriate. - vi 'Chief Executive Officer or CEO' means the person responsible for performance of all Academies and Staff within the Multi Academy Company and is accountable to the Board of Directors. - i 'Diocesan Schools Commission' means the education service provided by the diocese, which may also be known, or referred to, as the Birmingham Diocesan Education Service. - ii 'Local Academy Committee' means the governing body of the School. - iii 'Academy Committee Representatives' means the governors appointed and elected to the Local Academy Committee of the School, from time to time. - iv 'Principal' means the substantive Principal, who is the person with overall responsibility for the day to day management of the school. - v 'School' means the school or college within The Romero Catholic Academy and includes all sites upon which the school undertaking is, from time to time, being carried out. - vi 'Shared Services Team' means the staff who work in the central team across the Company (e.g. HR/ Finance) - vii 'Vice-Chair' means the Vice-Chair of the Governing Body elected from time to time. - viii 'Catholic Education Service' means the national advisory body for Catholic schools (also known as CES)